Tips For Building Healthy Habits

 7. Incorporate healthy habits into your daily routines.

-Find ways to include your new healthy habit into the things you’re already doing.
+Find ways to include your new healthy habit in the things you’re already doing.
 Write it down if you need to.
 If you walk your dog every morning, bring your water bottle along and commit to drinking a certain number of ounces by the time you get back.

 Every day, when I walk the dog, I will drink 8 oz of water.

-Strategically place your new healthy habit in activities that seem like natural fit.
+Strategically place your new healthy habit in activities that seem like a natural fit.
 If you want to start exercising in the mornings, commit to completing a certain number of pushups before you take your shower.